Dev-Kibiwot/visita/README.md

 ```
 ###  Offline Support
 Currently Implemented which include local data caching using `hive` to allow:
-- Offline access to visit records
+- Offline posting of visits
 - Background sync on reconnect

 ### Testing